Plotting data

 Combine multiple individual time responses into a multi-trace response.

-Response classes
+Response and plotting classes

 The following classes are used in generating response data.